tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-21-bug-with-kramdown-and-rouge-with-github-pages.md

 categories:
 - jekyll
 keywords: rouge, pygments, kramdown, github-pages, bug with backticks, pre code blocks, syntax highlighting
 summary: "Github Pages is a sweet service that builds your Jekyll site for you when you commit changes to a Github repo.
-However, as much as I like Github Pages, they currently have a bug with code blocks in lists with their Kramdown and Rouge Markdown processing and syntax highlighting.
+However, as much as I like Github Pages, the Kramdown Markdown filter and Rouge highlighter they use currently has a bug when code blocks appear within list items.
 If you're experiencing issues, note that this is a verifiable bug that the Github team is working to fix."
 thumb: githubkramdowncrapthumb.png
 ---